Samsung Elec's smartphone primacy under threat from Apple after weak Q4

 The company said it would pay an end-2014 dividend of 19,500 won per common share, up 41 percent from the end-2013 dividend of 13,800 won per share, a sign it is eager to appease shareholders amid weaker profits and uncertainties about the succession plans for the family-owned Samsung Group.

-Samsung shares were down 1 percent as of 0552 GMT, compared with a 0.4 percent decline for the broader market .KS11.
+Samsung shares were down 1 percent as of 0552 GMT, compared with a 0.4 percent decline for the broader market.

 ($1 = 1,091.1000 won)